cheald/shadowcraft-ui/README.markdown

-# ShadowCraft
+# ShadowCraft-UI

 ## About

 ShadowCraft is a framework for rogue gear, talent, gem, reforge, enchant, glyph, and rotation optimization.
 The goal is to have a tool that can run as close to entirely clientside as possible.
+This project is the UI portion of this system.
+The current version of the backend engine resides at https://github.com/Fierydemise/ShadowCraft-Engine.

 Currently, ShadowCraft uses server-side Ruby for Armory/Wowhead data import and distilling into JS files for consumption by the client.

+If you are interested in assisting with development on either the UI or engine, look at the [Shadowcraft-VM](https://github.com/timwoj/shadowcraft-vm) project for easy startup.

 ## Requirements